pingcap/docs/check-before-deployment.md

 This section describes how to manually configure the SSH mutual trust and sudo without password.
 It is recommended to use TiUP for deployment, which automatically configure SSH mutual trust and login without password.
 If you deploy TiDB clusters using TiUP, ignore this section.

-1. Log in to the deployment target machine respectively using the `root` user account, create the `tidb` user and set the login password.
+1. Log in to the Target Machine respectively using the `root` user account, create the `tidb` user and set the login password.

     {{< copyable "shell-root" >}}